What is Failure to Thrive?

 Please also keep in mind, many children with food intolerances are actually 100% symptom-free.
 I see that situation all the time.

-At home, start by keeping track of the foods your child is ingesting, as well as any resultant symptoms or side effects from certain foods, record it down as well.
+At home, start with keeping track of the foods your child is ingesting.
+If there are any resultant symptoms or side effects from certain foods, record it down as well.